 - The Polis Project’s internship program is open to undergraduate, graduate students (as well as some recent graduates) in any related discipline from any institution, and others interested in learning how to build and work with datasets.

-- Each internship lasts for three months.
+- Each internship lasts for a minimum of three months.
 For these positions, we are only recruiting students who can commit a minimum of three months

 - Our internships can be undertaken for academic credit, and this is highly encouraged.
 All interns work remotely and need to check-in via Skype for the weekly conference.